xiaabdfe/bdfepush/docs/guide-5.md

 # General
 Inheritance is an action to consume a piece of inheritance fodder to add a new effect to the piece of equipment.
 The inheritance fodder is lost forever after used.
 However, the inherited effect can be replaced over and over again.
 The topic of inheritance is very vast and complicated.
 There are two types of inheritance: skill inheritance and effect inheritance.
 There is no inheritance for medals.

 Scrolls or equipment pieces with the words *Normal Effect* (通常効果) is able to be an inheritance fodder.
 Note that awakening, slot, special and event effects cannot be inherited.
 Only weapons with base rarities of 4 or 5, and armors with base rarities of 5 can inherit effects (except event equipment which depends on BDFE's mood at the time).
-Refer to [Started Guide](https://github.com/caelumff/bdfeguides/wiki/2.-Started-Guide#equipment) for various Japanese text.
+Refer to <a href="guide-2#equipment">Beginner's Guide: Just Started</a> for various Japanese text.

 ***
 # EX Weapons
 Skill inheritance is only possible for EX Weapons.
 They are special weapons that only come in Elemental Fest Gacha.
-For more information, refer to [list of weapons](https://github.com/caelumff/bdfeguides/wiki/List-of-Weapons#ex-weapons)
+For more information, refer to <a href="list-weapons#ex-weapons">list of weapons</a>.

 They are theoretically very strong but take note of the following: